Statement Prohibiting Hazing

-In addition to the definition of hazing provided in the Code of Virginia, Lynchburg College further defines hazing as any action taken or situation created intentionally, whether on or off campus, to produce mental or physical discomfort, embarrassment, harassment, or ridicule for a student related to prospective or continued membership in an organization.
+In addition to the definition of hazing provided in the Code of Virginia, University of Lynchburg further defines hazing as any action taken or situation created intentionally, whether on or off campus, to produce mental or physical discomfort, embarrassment, harassment, or ridicule for a student related to prospective or continued membership in an organization.
 An organization may not knowingly permit, authorize, or condone hazing.
-Hazing includes, but is not limited to, the direct or implied forcing, compelling, requiring, encouraging, or expecting of any individual to participate in any of the actions or activities listed as physical hazing or psychological hazing or in any conduct inconsistent with the regulations and policies of Lynchburg College.
+Hazing includes, but is not limited to, the direct or implied forcing, compelling, requiring, encouraging, or expecting of any individual to participate in any of the actions or activities listed as physical hazing or psychological hazing or in any conduct inconsistent with the regulations and policies of University of Lynchburg.
 Hazing also includes soliciting, directing, aiding, or otherwise participating in, either actively or passively, an incident of hazing.

 An individual cannot consent to being hazed, and a victim’s voluntary or willful participation in hazing activities will not be considered as a defense against a violation of this hazing policy committed by an individual or an organization.
 Examples of physical hazing include:

 - All forms of physical activity that are used to harass, punish, create excessive fatigue, or harm an individual or are not part of an organized athletic context and not specifically directed toward constructive work;